npm/npm/doc/folders.md

 ## More Information

-When you run `npm install foo@1.2.3` it downloads and builds the package, and then, if there is a package.json file in the current working directory, it copies it to `$PWD/node_modules/foo`, so that your current package will get it when you do `require("foo")`.
+When doing local installings, npm first tries to find an appropriate `prefix` folder.
+This is so that `npm install foo@1.2.3` will install to the sensible root of your package, even if you happen to have `cd`ed into some other folder.

-When this is done, it also installs all of foo's dependencies to `./node_modules/foo/node_modules/`, so that it will get its dependencies appropriately when it calls `require()`.
-If foo depends on bar, and bar depends on baz, then there will also be a `./node_modules/foo/node_modules/bar/node_modules/baz`, and so on.
+Starting at the $PWD, npm will walk up the folder tree checking for a folder that contains either a `package.json` file, or a `node_modules` folder.
+If such a thing is found, then that is treated as the effective "current directory" for the purpose of running npm commands.
+(This behavior is inspired by and similar to git's .git-folder seeking logic when running git commands in a working dir.)

-If there is not a package.json in the current working directory, then npm walks up the working dir parent paths looking for a package.json, indicating the root of a package, or a node_modules folder, indicating an npm package deployment location, and then take the party to that location.
-This behavior may be suppressed by setting the `seek-root` config value to false.
+If no package root is found, then the current folder is used.

-If no package root is found, then a global installation is performed.
+When you run `npm install foo@1.2.3`, then the package is loaded into the cache, and then unpacked into `./node_modules/foo`.
+Then, any of foo's dependencies are similarly unpacked into `./node_modules/foo/node_modules/...`.

-The global installation may be supressed by setting the `global` configuration to false, in which case, the install will fail.
+Any bin files are symlinked to `./node_modules/.bin/`, so that they may be found by npm scripts when necessary.

 ### Global Installation